Zurich Film Festival: Sounds

+ZFF for Kids

 At the 9th Zurich Film Festival, the children's programme was expanded with a separate audience award.
 The aim of the film series is to introduce children and young people to sophisticated film culture beyond the mainstream and to strengthen their media competence in a world dominated by images.
 Since 2020, there has been a year-round ZFF for Kids programme consisting of workshops and cinema screenings.